Einsied/TRAFOTSLE/Readme.md

 This implementation plan should be the precursor to a documentation, because it describes what should be possible.

+## Sanity Checks
+* each Note should have at least one particle
+* each particle should be part of one topic

 ## Naming conventions

 I stands for physical documents/source notes
-N for digital documents/source notes
+D for digital documents/source notes
 P stands for particles
 T stands for topics